-2021) over the period 2010-2013 (Figure 9).
-The satellite data come from the Level-3 daily global gridded 0.25 x 0.25 degree OMI NO2 product (OMNO2d), which provides total and tropospheric NO2 columns for all atmospheric conditions and is cloud-screened for sky conditions where cloud cover is less than 30 %.
-With its high spatial resolution (0.25° x 0.25°), this dataset is well-suited for studying large-scale NO2 distributions in the troposphere.
+The comparison between RegCM5 simulations and satellite-derived NO2 data highlights both the strengths and limitations of the model (Figures 8 and 9).
+The model simulation is evaluated against two observational datasets: The surface-level NO2 concentrations derived from OMI/TROPOMI and the tropospheric NO2 columns from OMI/Aura datasets, both of which are detailed in Section 3.2.
 The RegCM5 model simulation captures the general spatial distribution of NO2 across the region.
 Model results and satellite data both show high concentrations of NO2 in areas such as Sahel and forested regions, where biomass burning plays a preponderant role (see Figure 1).
-However, the model overestimates NO2 levels compared to both TROPOMI-derived surface NO2 and OMI-derived tropospheric NO2 columns, particularly when BioNO emissions are included.
+However, the model overestimates NO2 levels compared to both TROPOMIderived surface NO2 and OMI-derived tropospheric NO2 columns, particularly when BioNO emissions are included.
 This overestimation could be due to several factors, including the way in which biogenic and biomass burning emissions are represented in the model, and the inherent uncertainties in the satellite-derived data.
 The use of ground-monitoring data to constrain models may introduce biases, particularly in regions with sparse monitoring data.
-On the other hand, as detailed by Cooper et al. (2022), uncertainties in the conversion of satelliteobserved NO2 column densities into surface concentrations can lead to errors.
+On the other hand, as detailed by Cooper et al. (2022), uncertainties in the conversion of satellite-observed NO2 column densities into surface concentrations can lead to errors.
 These uncertainties include potential errors of around 10% in the retrieval of slant columns from satellite radiances and errors ranging from 23 to 37% in the calculation of air mass factors.
 Thus, the apparent overestimation of NO2 by RegCM5 compared to TROPOMI (Figure 8) may not only result from model biases but also from the uncertainties in the processing of satellite data.
 In addition, a spatial correlation analysis shows moderate agreement between the RegCM5 simulations and the OMI/Aura-derived tropospheric NO2 columns (Figure 9).
 Specifically, the Pearson Correlation Coefficient (PCC) indicates a correlation of 0.41 when excluding BioNO emissions (BASE run) and a correlation of 0.37 when BioNO emissions are included in the simulation.
 This suggests that the addition of BioNO emissions reduces the overall correlation with the OMI observations.
 One potential explanation for this reduction could be that OMI measures the entire tropospheric column, while the model's representation of NO2 distribution may be influenced by uncertainties in vertical mixing and emission sources.
 In particular, diffuse biogenic emissions or localized sources (e.g., Ossohou et al., 2019) may not be fully captured in the satellite retrievals, potentially affecting the correlation.
 Despite some discrepancies in specific regions, the spatial correlation suggests a reasonable alignment of NO2 patterns between the model and the satellite observations, particularly in regions where biomass burning and other large-scale processes dominate.